-differs from the original one (the condition evaluates to False).
-This likely means that you are in front of a SQL injection vulnerability in the id GET parameter of the index.php page.
-Additionally, no sanitisation of user's supplied input is taking place before the SQL statement is sent to the back-end database management system.
+differs from the original one, it means that you are in front of a SQL injection vulnerability in the id GET parameter of the index.php web application page which means that potentially no IDS/IPS, no web application firewall, no parameters' value sanitization is performed on the server-side before sending the SQL statement to the back-end database management system the web application relies on.

-This is quite a common flaw in dynamic content web applications and it does not depend upon the back-end database management system nor on the web application programming language; it is a flaw within the application code.
-The Open Web Application Security Project rated this class of vulnerability as the most common and serious web application vulnerability in their Top Ten list from 2010.
+This is a quite common flaw in dynamic content web applications and it does not depend upon the backend database management system nor on the web application programming language: it is a programmer code's security flaw.
+The Open Web Application Security Project rated on 2010 in their OWASP Top Ten survey this vulnerability as the most common and important web application vulnerability along with other injection flaws.